 Records end | Active |

-The borehole monitors water level in the Berkshire Downs Chalk above Henley on Thames.
-It is drilled into the Lewes Nodular Chalk.
+The borehole monitors water level in the Chalk Group in the Berkshire Downs above Henley-on-Thames.
+It is drilled into the Lewes Nodular Chalk Formation.
 The aquifer is unconfined.

 Geological map of the area around Stonor Park.
 BGS © UKRI.